About — A. Paul Singh, RSW

 - You leave with the plan in writing and what we’ll do next.

-You speak to me, you see me — no handoffs.
+No handoffs.
 No telling your story twice.

 Credentials & experience